 What to Bring To Devil’s Pool Victoria Falls

-- Water shoes – bring or wear a pair of watershoes like these men’s water shoes or these women’s water shoes.
+👟 Water shoes – bring or wear a pair of water shoes like these men’s water shoes or these women’s water shoes.
 Or at the very least, wear some old sneakers you don’t care about getting wet.
-Although you can go to Devil’s Pool barefoot, we wouldn’t recommend it due to sharp and slippery rocks.
+Although you can go to Devil’s Pool barefoot, we wouldn’t recommend it due to submerged rocks that can be sharp and slippery.

-- Courage – Be sure to bring some courage with you to Devil’s Pool.
+😱 Courage – Be sure to pack some courage with you to Devil’s Pool.
 This is absolutely necessary when swimming on the edge of this enormous waterfall.

-- A towel – one is provided for you
+- A towel – You won’t need to pack a towel since one is provided for you.

-Is There Any Lockers or Storage At Devil’s Pool?
+Are There Any Lockers or Storage at Devil’s Pool?